luster-io/luster-io.github.io/mobile-web-checklist.md

 until the paint is done, and we're ready to animate.

-    CAVEAT: if you're rendering a large page, your animation won't jank, but it may a long wait before the animation runs.
+    CAVEAT: if you're rendering a large page, your animation won't jank, but it may a be long wait before the animation runs.

   This is just because painting a lot of content takes a long time.
-Generally when this is the case, I try to just paint everything "above the fold" before I animate the view in, and then start painting everything else in asyncronously once it's loaded.
+Generally when this is the case, try to just paint everything "above the fold" before you animate the view in, and then start painting everything else in asyncronously once it's loaded.

 ###Don't do work in scroll or touch event handlers